 Part-time pension (osa-aikaeläke) is designed for an employee or self-employed who wants to work less and retire (partly) earlier.
 The age limits when it is possible to retire are the following: a) 58-64 if born before 1947, 58-67 if born in 1947-1952, 60-67 if born in 1953 and 61-67 if born after 1953.
 To be eligible to the benefit, earnings must also be reduced by 35-70 per cent from full-time work to part-time work.
 The amount of the part-time pension is 50 per cent of the difference between the full-time and part-time earnings, but at most 75 per cent of that old-age pension which is accrued up to the start of the part-time pension.
 The full-time earnings are calculated as the mean of the previous five years monthly wage.
 Since 2017, part-time pension was replaced by partial old-age pension (osittainen varhennettu vanhuuseläke).
 The age limit will be rise to 62 years in 2025, after which it will be increased along with the increase in the earliest eligibility age for the old-age pension.
-In the new system, there is no requirements concerning the reduction of the number of working hours.
-The partial old-age pension amounts to 25 % or 50 % of the accrued pension.
+In the new system, there is no requirements to 25 % or 50 % of the accrued pension.
 A reduction for early retirement will be made to a pension drawn before the earliest eligibility age for old-age pension.